swethamurthy25/DSA-Coding-Practice/HackerRank/Design Door Mat.md

 Mr. Vincent works in a door mat manufacturing company.
-One day, he designed a new door mat with the following specifications:
+One day, he designed a new doormat with the following specifications:
-Mat size must be N X M .
+* Mat size must be N X M .
 (N is an odd natural number, and M is 3 times N.)
-The design should have 'WELCOME' written in the center.
+* The design should have 'WELCOME' written in the center.
-The design pattern should only use |, . and - characters.
+* The design pattern should only use |, . and - characters.

 Input Format
-A single line containing the space separated values of N and M.
+A single line containing the space-separated values of N and M.

 Output Format
 Output the design pattern.